anthonymartin/Lucy/README.md

   // do something with val
 });
 ```
-All configuration values are persisted automatically to indexeddb or localstorage if indexeddb is not supported.
+All configuration values are persisted automatically to indexeddb (or localstorage if indexeddb is not supported).

 # Module Init
-Lucy will automatically run ModuleName.init() on runtime.
+Lucy will automatically run a module's `init()` function on runtime.
 Include this function in your module for it to be executed at runtime.
+Consider it like a constructor or your modules bootstrap method.

 # Example User Module: